top of page

 WEBINARS

-We will carry out a webinar, on 8th November 2023 at 1700 UK local time to outline the event, it will also focus on kit and equipment, introduce you to some of the staff that will accompany you on your journey and to provide guidance on the full event.
+We will carry out a webinar, on 14th November 2024 at 1700 UK local time (GMT) to outline the event, it will also focus on kit and equipment, introduce you to some of the staff that will accompany you on your journey and to provide guidance on the full event.
 Everyone will be sent a zoom link to join in with the chat.
 It will be recorded and those who cannot make it can watch it in their spare time.

 VACCINATION AND TRAVEL MEDICINE GUIDANCE